iltommi/qdb-documentation/source/api/cpp.rst

 .. caution::
     Calling :c:func:`qdb_close` on a :cpp:class:`handle` leads to undefined behaviour.
-Generally speaking it is advised to use the methods provided rather than the C API functions.
+Generally speaking it is advised to use the handle object's methods rather than the C API functions.
 The cast operator is provided for compatibility only.

 Handle objects can also be encapsulated in smart pointers.
 A definition as :cpp:type:`handle_ptr` is available.
 This requires a compiler with std::shared_ptr support.